google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 buffered ranges.
 It results in a single seekable range which fits both, when the media source duration is <code>+Infinity</code>.

-In this code below, the media source has already been attached to a media element and contains only its init segment:
+In the code below, the media source has already been attached to a media element and contains only its init segment:

     const mediaSource = new MediaSource();